Embedded property-graph database with native vector and full-text indexing.

 Graph

-• Stable edge IDs across CREATE and MERGE paths
+• Stable edge IDs for traversal and property updates

 • Multi-hop traversal with validated variable-length patterns